ls2716/BMW_LLM_ft/README.md

 ---
 **Base Model Output:**
- the BMW M Hybrid EV3.
+ ...the BMW M Hybrid EV3.
 I’m very happy with the performance and the performance of the BMW M Hybrid EV3.
 I’m very happy with the BMW M Hybrid EV3.
 I’m very happy with the BMW M Hybrid EV3.
 I’m very happy with the BMW M Hybrid EV3.
 I’m very happy with the BMW M Hybrid EV3.
 I’m very happy with the BMW

 ---

-**Layer Removed Model Output:** the BMW M Hybrid.
+**Layer Removed Model Output:**
+ ...the BMW M Hybrid.
 I’m very happy with the BMW M Hybrid.
 It’s a very strong car, and I’m very happy with it.
 I’m very happy with the BMW M Hybrid.
 I’m very happy with the BMW M Hybrid.
 I’m very happy with the BMW M Hybrid.
 I’m very happy with the BMW M Hybrid.
 I’m very happy with the BMW M Hybrid.
 I

 ---

 **Original Model Output:**
- the new BMW M 300e.
+ ...the new BMW M 300e.
 It’s a 300-litre, 1.2-litre, 1.5-litre, 1.8-litre, 2.0-litre, 2.5-litre, 3.0-litre, 3.5-litre, 4.0-litre, 4.5-litre,

  ---
  ---